Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Screenplay adaptations/coverage.
 Certain publishing companies will offer to write up a “coverage” package to make it easier to sell your book to Hollywood production companies.
 Others will even get an anonymous screenwriter to adapt it into a Netflix pilot.
 There’s never been any evidence of successful pitches, but these services will surely cost you a pretty penny.

-If you do need someone to help you market your book, make sure they offer services that have a direct impact on your ability to reach your target reader (things like digital advertising and mailing list growth).
+If you need someone to help you market your book, make sure they offer services that directly impact your ability to reach your target reader (digital advertising and mailing list growth).
 Avoid companies that offer grand (yet vague) promises of instant stardom.

 5. Writing contests and awards no one has heard of